opendocsg/opendoc-supreme-court-practice-directions-2021/PART-08-Originating Processes, Documents, and Service In or Out of Singapore.md

 ***Special cases***

-(5)	The following directions apply in addition to the directions contained in sub- paragraphs (1) to (4):
+(5)	The following directions apply in addition to the directions contained in sub-paragraphs (1) to (4):
 <ul type="*">
 <li>(a)	Where a party is represented by a litigation representative or guardian in adoption, sub-paragraphs (1) to (3) apply to the litigation representative or guardian in adoption as if he or she were a party to the proceedings, and the identification numbers of the party, the litigation representative and/or the guardian in adoption must be provided in accordance with the Electronic Filing System data entry fields for identification number;</li>